Flights to Sudan

 Flights from Egypt to Sudan

-From Egypt you can fly non-stop from Cairo Airport, and arrive at the only destination in Sudan: Port Sudan.
-This is the only non-stop flight route from Egypt to Sudan, operated by 4 different airlines — none of which are low-cost airlines.
+From Egypt you can fly non-stop from Cairo Airport, and arrive at 2 different destinations in Sudan.
+In total there are 2 direct routes from Egypt, operated by 4 different airlines — none of which are low-cost airlines.

 Egypt to Sudan with a stopover

-There are more departure airports available if you consider a stopover: 10 airports in Egypt offer flights to Port Sudan Airport with a single stop:
+There are more departure airports available if you consider a stopover: 10 airports in Egypt offer flights to 2 destinations in Sudan with a single stop:

 Flights from Ethiopia to Sudan